 - U.S. Senator Tom Coburn, M.D., an early supporter of the Millennial Debt Foundation, in a note to MDF founder Weston Wamp.

-For decades the brilliance of American entrepreneurs has outpaced the shortsightedness of our political leaders.
-The astounding economic power of the United States has enabled excessive federal borrowing without consequence.
+For two decades the astounding economic power of the United States has enabled excessive federal borrowing without consequence.
+In effect, America's brilliant entrepreneurs have covered for shortsighted politicians in Washington.

-A once-in-a-century public health crisis has illuminated a harsh truth of America in the 21st century: we are now an exceptional country dragged down by an often incompetent and poorly managed federal government.
+But a once-in-a-century public health crisis has illuminated a harsh truth of America in the 21st century: today, we are an exceptional country dragged down by an often incompetent and poorly managed federal government.

-For two decades, the United States has frivolously incurred public debt at an unsustainable pace — a habit shared by both major political parties.
-Without a true crisis in over a decade, both parties continued lavish federal spending in the name of winning the next election cycle.
-To be fair, prudence and stewardship don’t sell in America’s toxic, cable news-driven political climate.
+Since 2001, the United States has frivolously incurred public debt at an unsustainable pace — a habit shared by both major political parties.
+To be fair, prudence and stewardship don’t sell in our toxic, cable news-driven political climate.

-Just as some were calling attention to the peril of America’s projected trillion dollar FY2020 deficit in a “peace-time,” the coronavirus rocked the economy, forced the government’s hand and expanded the annual deficit to an unthinkable $3.7 trillion.
+Just as economists were again calling attention to the peril of America’s projected trillion dollar FY2020 deficit in a “peace-time,” the coronavirus rocked the economy, forced the government’s hand and expanded the annual deficit to as much as $5 trillion.

-The stales talking point in American politics is the convenient complaint that the political party in the majority is borrowing against future generations.
+The stalest talking point in American politics is the convenient complaint that the political party in the majority is borrowing against future generations.

 Millennials will be the first generation to encounter the consequences of two decades of reckless American fiscal policy.
 A generational call to stewardship in Washington may be our last hope.